RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/05 Fish Chomp/FishChomp.md

 ##Challenge 2: Make the prey avoid the Hungry Fish

 The prey in this game are really stupid!
 They just swim around randomly until they’re eaten.
-Real fish swim away from predators. __Let’s make one of the prey swim away from the Hungry Fish.__
+Real prey swim away from predators. __Let’s make one of the prey swim away from the Hungry Fish.__

 There’s no block in Scratch that tells you the direction that another sprite is in.
 But you can make one sprite point towards another, then make it turn around to face away.
 The blocks you need are in the __Motion__ palette.

 Using that idea, __make one of the prey always point away from the Hungry Fish.__ You might want to make it wiggle as it swims away.

 ###Test Your Project
-Does this make the fish harder to catch?
+Does this make the prey harder to catch?
 Does it make the game better?

 Save your project

 ##Challenge 3: Add a score
-It’s not enough just to eat fish.
+It’s not enough just to eat lobsters.
 How do you know you’re better at the game than your friends? __You need a way to keep score so lets add a score board.__ Look at the __Keep Score scratch card__ for an idea of how to do it.

 Where should you put the block that changes the score?